awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up.rst

 To use the |TWPlong| or the AWS Tools for PowerShell Core, you must have an AWS account.
 If you do not yet have an AWS account, see
 :ref:`pstools-appendix-sign-up` for instructions on how to sign up.

-To use the |TWPlong|, your installed system must meet the following prerequisites:
+To use the |TWPlong|, your installed system must meet the following prerequisites.

 * Microsoft Windows XP or later